godotengine/godot-docs/tutorials/step_by_step/scripting_continued.rst

             print("This is the same as overriding _process()...")

 The documentation of each class in the :ref:`Class Reference <toc-class-ref>` shows the notifications it can receive.
-However, again, for most cases script provides simpler overrideable functions.
+However, for most cases GDScript provides simpler overrideable functions.

 Overrideable functions
 ----------------------

-As mentioned before, it's better to use these functions.
-Nodes provide many useful overrideable functions, which are described as follows:
+Nodes provide many useful overrideable functions, which are described as
+follows:

 ::